View Lt. Parvin's Obituary on CourierPostOnline.com and share memories

 |

-John C. Parvin, a decorated WWII Veteran passed away April 30, 2019 at the age of 100, two months shy of his 101st birthday.
+Pennsauken - John C. "Jack" Parvin, a decorated WWII Veteran passed away April 30, 2019 at the age of 100, two months shy of his 101st birthday.

 He is the son of the late Warner L. and Kathryn Parvin and was predeceased by his wife, Eva (nee Citeroni) in 2006.
 His brothers, Donald, Robert, and Warner, Jr. (Hap) as well as his sister, Mary Yarnall have also passed.
 He is survived by many loving nieces and nephews and their families, and many devoted friends.